-Our board of directors has determined that each of Mr. Fehr and Mr. Quigley is an "audit committee financial expert" as defined in applicable SEC rules.
+Our board of directors has determined that Mr. Quigley is an "audit committee financial expert" as defined in applicable SEC rules.
 We believe that the composition of our audit committee meets the requirements for independence under the current NASDAQ Marketplace Rules and SEC rules and regulations.

-The audit committee met nine times during 2014.
+The audit committee met eight times during 2015.